talgatomarov/shiny-codemirror-input/README.md

 # CodeMirror Input Bindings for Shiny

 ## Overview
 This repository provides a CoreMirror 6 input binding for Shiny applications, enabling advanced code editing features within the Shiny interface.
 This was developed for my side project where I needed users to input SQL queries.
-As a result, it currently support only SQL mode and does not allow for customization.
+As a result, it currently supports only SQL mode and does not allow for customization.

 If you are interested in a more generic implementation, please open an issue to let me know.